Inner Fountain of Youth

 4. Climate Resilient Design & Case Studies

-Let’s analyze the real-life practices of climate-resilient design.
+Let’s analyze the real-life practices of climate resilient design.
 Such undertakings portray its usefulness and also encourage us to experiment with it.

 In London, a community garden practiced sustainable landscaping by establishing an eco-friendly garden that could mitigate the impacts of severe storms.
 They installed a rain garden to capture and hydrate the groundwater using grasses and herbs native to the area.
 Planting these drylands not only prevented flooding but also improved the local positive perception of the area, which improved the space as an outdoor wellness space.